 The first thing that you will find is basically a quick ‘tutorial/guide’ that tells you how the app works.

 Here is a summary of what this tutorial taught us.

 - Scan receipts.
-Receipts from any grocery, club, or convenient store can qualify
+Receipts from any grocery, club, or convenience store can qualify

 - You will earn Fetch points for all of the qualifying brands and products listed in the app that also appear on your receipts.